ibm-cloud-architecture/refarch-eda/docs-mk/technology/kafka-consumers/index.md

 *Source: Kafka definitive guide book from Todd Palino, Gwen Shapira*

-In the opposite, if the last committed offset is after the last processed messages and there were multiple messages returned in the poll, then those messages may be lost (in term of consumer processing not list in kafka).
+In the opposite, if the last committed offset is after the last processed messages and there were multiple messages returned in the poll, then those messages may be lost (in term of consumer processing not lost in kafka).
 This will happen with autocommit set up at the time of the read operation, and the last offset of the poll is the committed offset.
 See the [enable.auto.commit](https://kafka.apache.org/documentation/#consumerconfigs_enable.auto.commit) property.

 ![](./images/kafka-commit-offset-2.png)